 See more »

-Not as Good as the Original, but Still Interesting
+Not as good as the original but still worth watching

 Was this review helpful to you?